Kento670/producer_consumer/README.md

     ./producer_consumer

 ## Example Output
-Here’s an example output using Ubuntu in VirtualBox:
+Here’s an example output on Ubuntu in VirtualBox:

     Produced: 83
     Consumed: 83